sedonaprice/deprojected_sersic_models/README.rst

 Description
 ###########
-Package to calculate various profiles for deprojected, flattened (or elongated) Sersic mass distributions, including: enclosed mass, circular velocity, density, log density slope, surface density, and projected enclosed mass.
+Package to calculate various profiles for deprojected, flattened (or elongated) Sérsic mass distributions, including: enclosed mass, circular velocity, density, log density slope, surface density, and projected enclosed mass.

-These calculations follow and extend the derivation of rotation curves for flattened Sersic bulges presented by `Noordermeer, 2008, MNRAS, 385, 1359`_.
+These calculations follow and extend the derivation of rotation curves for flattened Sérsic bulges presented by `Noordermeer, 2008, MNRAS, 385, 1359`_.
 Further details about the calculations included in this package are described in `Price et al., in prep, 2022`_.